leomastoras/role_model_engineer/README.md

-# role_model_engineer
+# Role Model Software Engineer

-Vision
+## Vision
 ---
 perfectionize, standardize and use as blueprint to teach to children from young age in EU schools in order to maximize the number of role model humans as fast as possible

-TODO
+## TODO
 ---

 * raise paragraph count from 18 to 24 (24 is the number of pure gold among other things)
-* improve the overall story flow of the poem (holistic approach)
+* improve the overall story flow of the poem
 * enrich the vocabulary and eliminate duplicates
+* minimize ambiguous terms
+* use present continuous tense verbs everywhere
-* use russel conjugation to spin every emotion to positive
+* use russel conjugation correctly to spin every emotion to positive
-* role model all values should be mixed into the pot
+* add all role model values in the mix
 * try to bring every paragraph to STAR - Situation Task Action Result / 1 line for each
-* involve colors from psychology, graphics, html, animations, three.js
+* utilize colors from psychology, graphics, html, animations, three.js
 * consider the balance of technical / non technical terms
+* involve Social Engineers

+## CREDITS
+---
+* European Central Bank - DG Human Resources
+* John Lafleur Co-Founder of Anaxi, https://hackernoon.com/how-to-be-a-20x-engineer-instead-of-a-10x-975eedd306b2

-art is never finished only abandoned
+> Art is never finished, only abandoned...
+> Da Vinci